hotwax/oms-documentation/user-manuals/orders/order-management/allocate-sales-order.md

 ## Move Items to Order Parking

+HotWax Commerce features various parking areas serving as virtual facilities for storing orders awaiting fulfillment.
+Users frequently need to transfer orders between these parking areas to ensure accurate inventory allocation.
+For instance, if there are unfulfillable orders and retailers are aware of when will inventory arrive, they may opt not to run brokering for such orders until that day.
+In such scenarios, these orders can be moved from the brokering queue to the unfulfillable hold queue.
+Here's how you can relocate items to different parking areas:

-1. Click the Move Items to Parking function.
+1. In the items section, click the `Move Items to Parking` function.
-2. Choose the parking using the Radio button and Save.
+2. Choose the parking using the `Radio` button and Save.
 3. Confirm the Ship From column to view the selected parking.

 Refer to the table below for parking description and purpose.